slachapelle/idm_ssil_maze/README.md

 ```
 python plot_final.py
 ```
-The figures with appear in the `./exp` folders, next to the files produced by experiments.
+The figures will appear in the `./exp` folders, next to the files produced by experiments.

 ## Reference
 ```